10 Turmeric Oil Benefits That Prove It Is A Golden Spice

 Turmeric essential oil is obtained from the rhizomes of the turmeric plant Curcuma longa through the process of steam distillation.

 Turmeric belongs to Zingiberaceae or the ginger family.
 There are about 50 genera and 1600 species herbs in the ginger family.
 Turmeric is a tall perennial herb with wide and very long leaves.
-It has yellow flowers with bright-orange rhizomes in clusters.
+It has yellow flowers with bright-orange rhizomes growing in clusters.

 Turmeric has a long history as a medicine and spice.
 The rhizomes are dried and then powdered.
-This practice is something followed in India since ancient times and widely used in cooking even today.
+This practice is something followed in India since ancient times and is widely used in Indian cooking even today.
 (2, 3)

 Scientific Name of Turmeric Oil